 - 1. Minimum of 61 total semester credit hours as outlined - 2.
 Grade of C or higher in all core courses - 3.
 Cumulative grade-point average of 2.0 or higher - 4.
-Complete 2 cornerstone religion courses, plus 4 additional credits of religion
+2 cornerstone religion courses, and 2 additional elective religion courses